 8. Limit Alcohol

 Alcohol impairs recovery and performance.
 I would cut it out as much as possible to stay on track.
 Even moderate alcohol consumption can disrupt sleep, slow muscle protein synthesis, and increase cortisol levels.
-If I chose to have an occasional drink, I would ensure it was well away from training days and keep it to a minimum.
+If I chose to have an occasional drink, I would keep it well away from training days and to a minimum.

 9. Frontload Calories with Bigger Breakfasts

 I would make breakfast a priority to avoid scrambling for calories late at night.
 No one wants to face 1,800 leftover calories at 8 PM.
-A larger breakfast ensures a steady flow of nutrients throughout the day, supporting energy levels and preventing late-night binge eating.
+A larger breakfast gives a steady flow of nutrients throughout the day, supports energy levels, and helps prevent late-night binge eating.

 A typical breakfast might include oats with protein powder, eggs with toast, or a breakfast burrito with lean protein, veggies, and avocado.
-The goal would be to hit at least 30 grams of protein in the morning, alongside carbs and healthy fats.
+The goal is to hit at least 30 grams of protein in the morning alongside carbs and healthy fats.
+Our macro-friendly recipes are a good place to find breakfast options that fit a surplus without becoming a chore to prep.

 10. Track Progress and Adjust

 I would diligently track my body weight, aiming for about 1 pound of weight gain per month.
-This would set me up for 12 pounds gained over the course of a year—a realistic and sustainable pace for quality muscle growth.
+That would set me up for 12 pounds gained over the course of a year, a realistic and sustainable pace for quality muscle growth without excessive fat gain.

 Tracking progress is not just about the scale.
 I would also monitor: